ladderdesigns/cannon-demo/README.md

 ## Description

-Cannon demo is the interactive demonstrative that I used to portray the expert witness Dr. Robert Cannon, for the 2020-2021 American Mock Trial Association season.
+Cannon demo is the interactive demonstrative that I used to portray the expert witness Dr. Robert Cannon for the 2020-2021 American Mock Trial Association season.

 ## Technologies